-- 3.1 The Food Law Enforcement Plan sets out the City's commitment to Food Safety Enforcement for the year ahead. - 3.2 The plan shows the number of food hygiene and food standards interventions which will be required and identifies those areas of work which are considered essential to protecting food safety in Birmingham. - 3.3 The plan includes the targets that were set for last year (2014/2015) and reviews performance against them.
+- 3.1 The Food Law Enforcement Plan sets out the City's commitment to Food Safety Enforcement for the year ahead. - 3.2 The plan shows the number of food hygiene and food standards interventions which will be required and identifies those areas of work which are considered essential to protecting food safety in Birmingham. - 3.3 The plan includes the targets that were set for last year (2016/2017) and reviews performance against them. - 3.4 The activities in this plan are a statutory requirement under EC Regulation 882/2004 Article 3, and the requirements of the food authority are defined in Article 4.
+This includes carrying out effective and appropriate official controls and having sufficient numbers of suitably qualified and experienced staff.